aframevr/aframe/docs/introduction/index.md

 source project][github], A-Frame has grown to be one of the [largest VR communities][community].

-A-Frame supports most VR headsets such as Vive, Rift, Windows Mixed Reality, Daydream, GearVR, Cardboard, Oculus Go, and can even be used for augmented reality.
+A-Frame supports most VR headsets such as Vive, Rift, Windows Mixed Reality, Cardboard, Oculus Go, and can even be used for augmented reality.
 Although A-Frame supports the whole spectrum, A-Frame aims to define fully immersive interactive VR experiences that go beyond basic 360&deg;
 content, making full use of positional tracking and controllers.